-- MUS 242.
+MUS 242.
 Class Piano IV (1) Prerequisite: MUS 241 or consent of department chair and instructor.
 Continued piano skills development of MUS 241, with an emphasis on speed, fluency, and accuracy.
 Piano proficiency exam is the final exam in this course, and must be passed in order to pass the course.
-Meets three hours per week. - MUS 243.
+Meets three hours per week.

+MUS 243.
 String Class (1) Prerequisite: Consent of instructor.
 Basic technique on violin, viola, cello, and string bass.
-Three hours per week. - MUS 244.
+Three hours per week.

+MUS 244.
 Introduction to Brass and Woodwinds (1) Prerequisite: Consent of instructor.
-Introduction to basic technique on woodwind and brass instruments. - MUS 245.
+Introduction to basic technique on woodwind and brass instruments.

+MUS 245.
 Woodwind Class (1) Prerequisite: Consent of instructor.
 Basic technique on clarinet, flute, saxophone, oboe, and bassoon.
-Three hours per week. - MUS 246.
+Three hours per week.

+MUS 246.
 Introduction to Percussion and Strings (1) Prerequisite: Consent of instructor.
-Introduction to basic technique on string and percussion instruments. - MUS 247.
+Introduction to basic technique on string and percussion instruments.

+MUS 247.
 Brass Class (1) Prerequisite: Consent of instructor.
 Basic technique on trumpet, French horn, trombone, and tuba.
-Three hours per week. - MUS 249.
+Three hours per week.

+MUS 249.
 Percussion Class (1) Prerequisite: Consent of instructor.
 Basic technique on snare drum, timpani, mallet keyboards, and percussion section instruments.
-Three hours per week. - MUS 255.
+Three hours per week.

+MUS 255.
 Church Music Literature (3) Prerequisite: Knowledge of music fundamentals.
-A survey of music literature of the Western church including a study of the historical function of various musical idioms and styles. - MUS 257.
+A survey of music literature of the Western church including a study of the historical function of various musical idioms and styles.

+MUS 257.
 Service Playing (2) Prerequisite: Permission of instructor.
-Practical study of service playing: organ improvisations, modulations, and related problems. - MUS 272.
+Practical study of service playing: organ improvisations, modulations, and related problems.

+MUS 272.
 Italian and German Diction for Singers (2) Italian and German phonetics, principles of lyric diction and sound production, and the international phonetic alphabet as it applies to Italian and German.
 General principles applicable to diverse periods, styles, and genres of "classical" vocal music set with Italian or German texts.
-Two and one-half hours of instruction per week. - MUS 273.
+Two and one-half hours of instruction per week.

+MUS 273.
 French and English Diction for Singers (2) Prerequisite: MUS 272, or consent of instructor.
 French and English phonetics, principles of lyric diction and sound production, and the international phonetic alphabet as it applies to French and English.
 General principles applicable to diverse periods, styles, and genres of "classical" vocal music set with French or English texts.
-Two and one half hours of instruction per week. - MUS 275, 276.
+Two and one half hours of instruction per week.

+MUS 275, 276.
 Keyboard Literature I & II (3,3) Prerequisite: One year private keyboard instruction at the college level.
 A survey of keyboard literature in relation to contemporary pedagogical use.
 Historical evolution of instrument design included.
 275: Beginning and intermediate keyboard literature of the 18th, 19th and 20th centuries.
-276: Advanced literature of the 18th, 19th and 20th centuries. - MUS 285.
-Basic Conducting I (2) Prerequisite: MUS 112, MUSL 112, and MUS 142.
+276: Advanced literature of the 18th, 19th and 20th centuries.

+MUS 285.
+Basic Conducting I (2) Prerequisite: MUS 300, MUSL 300, and passing the appropriate piano proficiency examination.
 Conducting techniques, score-reading skills, issues of interpretation, and terminology.
-Three hours per week. - MUS 286.
-Basic Conducting II (2) Prerequisite: MUS 285.
-More advanced conducting techniques, score-reading skills, issues of interpretation, and terminology.
 Three hours per week.